lucy-mahlmann/Memory-Manager/README.md

 * what type of allocation strategy to choose that would be both simple and time efficient

 How I solved these problems:
-* including a free_head_block in the free list which has a size of 0 and can never be allocated (makes accessing free list simpler and only wastes 16 bytes for header)
+* including a free_head_block in the free list which has a size of 0 and can never be allocated (makes accessing free list simpler and only takes up 16 bytes for the block header)
-* making the free list sorted by address therefore if blocks on the free list are contiguous in memory they would be adjacent in the free list
+* making the free list sorted by address, therefore, if blocks on the free list are contiguous in memory they would be adjacent in the free list
-* chose first fit since my free list is address ordered rather than ordered by size of blocks therefore is O(N)
+* chose first fit allocation since my free list is address ordered rather than ordered by size of blocks therefore is O(N)

 <!-- CONTACT -->
 ## Contact